PiyushMe4/Data-Science-Models/Titanic Survival Prediction/README.md

 ## Acknowledgement

-This project was developed with a strong emphasis on interpretability, user interaction, and real-world machine learning workflow.
+**This project was developed with a strong emphasis on interpretability, user interaction, and real-world machine learning workflow and is one of the three required tasks for the Data Science Internship at CodSoft.**

 I sincerely acknowledge the guidance and conceptual clarity provided by educational creators such as:
 - **Krish Naik** – for practical end-to-end project building strategies.